EmbSoft3/Mk/README.md

 a graphical engine with Unicode support, and an interactive shell — all written in C and ARM assembly, with no external dependencies.

-> ⚠️ This project is under active development.
+> ⚠️ This project is under development.
 Some features and documentation sections are still
 > being completed.

 ## Features